Guide

 Frequently Asked Questions

-No - they are completely separate.
-PF is managed by EPFO under the Employees Provident Funds Act, 1952.
+No. PF is managed by EPFO under the Employees Provident Funds Act, 1952.
 ESI is managed by ESIC under the Employees State Insurance Act, 1948.
 Different laws, different thresholds, different contributions, different registrations.
-You can be subject to both, one, or neither, depending on your setup.
+You can be subject to both, one, or neither.

-Yes - ESI has been extended to all states and union territories.
-Coverage of specific establishment types (shops, IT companies, hotels) was progressively extended across states and is now essentially nationwide as of 2025.
+Yes.
+ESI has been extended to all states and union territories.
+Coverage of specific establishment types (shops, IT companies, hotels) was progressively extended and is now essentially nationwide as of 2025.

 No. Unlike PF, there is no individual opt-out from ESI.
-If your establishment is covered and an employee falls below the wage ceiling, both their contribution and yours are mandatory.
-The only exception is if the employer obtains a specific exemption under Section 87 of the ESI Act by demonstrating they provide superior medical benefits - this is a formal government approval process, not a simple opt-out.
+If your establishment is covered and an employee falls below the wage ceiling, both contributions are mandatory.
+The only exception is if the employer obtains a specific exemption under Section 87 of the ESI Act by demonstrating superior medical benefits - this is a formal government approval, not a simple opt-out.

 You have 15 days from the date you cross the threshold to apply for ESI registration.